Carbon monoxide is called the silent killer for many reasons. But the good news is you can prevent it from...

 According to the National Fire Protection Association, flashovers and explosions are the second leading cause of fatal injuries to firefighters in the US.
-Plus, the rate of flashovers in modern houses is eight times faster than 50 years ago.
+Plus, modern houses burn eight times faster than 50 years ago, according to the The International Association of Fire and Rescue Services.

 Given this, you should understand how flashovers occur, how to spot one, and how to get out safely.